Vicky Foxcroft

-Victoria Jane Foxcroft (born 9 March 1977) is a British Labour politician who has been the Member of Parliament (MP) for Lewisham Deptford since 2015.
+Victoria Jane Foxcroft (born 9 March 1977) is a British Labour politician who has been the Member of Parliament (MP) for Lewisham North, previously Lewisham Deptford, since 2015.
+She is a former trade union official and was a Member of Lewisham Council from 2010 to 2014.

 Early life and career

-She talked to Gloria De Piero on GB News about her experiences of abuse in her childhood.

-Foxcroft studied for a Bachelor of Arts degree in Drama and Business Studies at De Montfort University between 1996 and 2000.
+Victoria Foxcroft was born on 9 March 1977 in Chorley.
+She experienced abuse during her childhood.
+She studied for a Bachelor of Arts degree in Drama and Business Studies at De Montfort University between 1996 and 2000.

-Foxcroft has been a Labour Party member since at least 1997, and has sat on the Party's National Policy Forum.
+Foxcroft has been a Labour member since 1997, and has sat on the Party's National Policy Forum.
 From 2010 until May 2014 she was a local councillor for the Brockley ward on Lewisham Council.

-In 2002, Foxcroft became an officer at the Amalgamated Engineering and Electrical Union (AEEU), continuing through the merger of the AEEU into Amicus in 2001, and through the merger of Amicus into Unite the Union in 2007.
+In 2002, Foxcroft became an officer at the Amalgamated Engineering and Electrical Union (AEEU), continuing through the merger of the AEEU into Amicus in 2001, and the merger of Amicus into Unite the Union in 2007.
 She was a research officer from 2002 to 2005; a political officer from 2005 to 2009, and a finance sector officer from 2009 until 2015.

-Foxcroft has lived in Lewisham, Deptford since at least 2004.

 Parliamentary career

-Foxcroft contested the Lewisham Deptford constituency for the Labour Party at the 2015 general election.
-She won with a 60.25% share of the vote.
+At the 2015 general election, Foxcroft was elected to Parliament as MP for Lewisham Deptford with 60.2% of the vote and a majority of 21,516.
 Foxcroft made her maiden speech in a debate on the Scotland Bill on 8 June 2015, in which she quoted lyrics from The Red Flag.

-After the first election of Jeremy Corbyn as Labour leader in September 2015, Foxcroft was appointed as a whip.
+After the election of Jeremy Corbyn as Labour leader in September 2015, Foxcroft was appointed as a whip.

 She supported Owen Smith in the 2016 Labour Party (UK) leadership election.

-Foxcroft was re-elected at the 2017 snap general election with a 77% share of the vote.